renato696/ComputerScience/README.md

 # ComputerScience
-Repository for my codes wrote in the Computer Science degree
+Repository for my codes during the Computer Science degree